 Demand for qualified electricians is good due to:

-- a construction boom, including the Christchurch rebuild, which is predicted to extend until at least the end of 2017
+- a construction boom that is predicted to extend until at least the end of 2020

 - increasing demand for electricians to install solar or wind-powered systems or to wire smart houses, which are controlled remotely.

 Although over 13,000 electricians work in New Zealand, there are not enough to meet demand, and not enough apprentices are being trained.

 As a result, electrician appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled electricians from overseas to work in New Zealand.

 Although the Gateway programme and pre-trade courses can lead to apprenticeships, they don't guarantee an apprenticeship or employment.

 Some employers prefer to train candidates themselves, so it's a good idea to approach local employers before enrolling in a course.

 Showing you are keen and motivated will help your chances of getting an apprenticeship.

 Adaptability increases chances of getting constant work